 Subsequent Visits: Between your initial visit and about 30 weeks, you will be seen every four weeks.
 The visits will include uterine measurements, blood pressure, and a weight check.
-We will also be asking for a urine sample to check for sugar and protein (to detect high blood pressure diseases and diabetes of pregnancy)

 Between 16 and 21 weeks, you will have a detailed ultrasound at an Imaging facility or a Perinatology office, depending on the circumstances of your pregnancy.